debraysimon/tpxle-doc/docs/Other/D-Reference/SmartBadgeCommands_R/README.md

                         The default configuration of click is mapped to show battery level in default configuration of <b>button_mapping</b> parameter
                     </li>
                     <li>
-                        Please refer to <a href="../../AbeewayRefGuide/functioning/user-interfaces" style="color:teal">Abeeway Trackers Reference Guide</a> (Chapter: User Interfaces) on how to interpret LEDs to indicate battery level
+                        Please refer to <a href="../../AbeewayRefGuide/functioning/user-interfaces" >Abeeway Trackers Reference Guide</a> (Chapter: User Interfaces) on how to interpret LEDs to indicate battery level
                     </li>
                 </ul>
             </div>